HMOs can make superb investments for landlords – either as a strategy on their own, or as part of a diverse property portfolio.

 As with any type of property investment, there are pros and cons of investing in HMOs that landlords need to weigh up.

 But there are some clear benefits that HMO investment can bring if done right:

-HMOs, though, can be complex and are subjected to tighter regulations than standard buy-to-let properties.
+HMOs are subjected to more regulations than standard buy-to-let properties.